 Within any period of renaissance, those that can readjust and transform are the ones that will survive – and maybe even flourish, and the Digital Renaissance is no exception.

 If a Renaissance means an upending of norms, then “adapt” really means “reinvent.”
-The way we do business in 10, 20, or 50 years will likely not resemble at all what it does today – just look at how the coronavirus pandemic has demonstrated how quickly things can change.
+The way we do business in 10, 20, or 50 years will likely not resemble at all what it does today – consider how the coronavirus pandemic quickly forced things to change.

 So what’s an analog company to do?